 How to Make Keto Beef with Broccoli

-- make the sauce
+- Thicken the sauce – see below.

 Most Chinese food recipes are thickened with a slurry, a combination of cornstarch and water.

 You can use this technique to thicken your sauce (add 1 tbsp of cornstarch to 3 tbsp of water and mix, then add to the simmering sauce), but cornstarch isn’t keto and will add carbs to your count.
 If you don’t mind an extra carb or two per serving and are doing dirty keto, go for it.

 Another option is to use xanthan gum.
 This is a pretty powerful natural thickener, so go easy!
 The trick to using this is to start small!
 Start with a 1/8 tsp and whisk it in.
 Xanthan gum thickens as it sits, so don’t make the mistake of adding more and more.
 Add a tiny bit and give it a few minutes to thicken up.
 For this recipe, you probably won’t need more than 1/4 tsp.

 - This dish is perfect for prepping ahead of time and cooking at the last minute.